mskilab-org/Flow/README.md

         'ready'

 OK let's run some jobs.
-How about we run the first three entities locally (ie on the current machine where R is running).
+How about we run the first three entities locally (i.e. on the current machine where R is running).

       > run(jobs[1:3])